-“I would like to sincerely thank Lachlan ( a YRIPP volunteer) for his attendance at Melbourne East police station yesterday arvo to attend an interview with my son I am really thankful that such a services as YRIPP exists Thank you” - From a parent.
-Received January 2010
+“I would like to sincerely thank Lachlan (YRIPP volunteer) for his attendance at Melbourne East police station yesterday afternoon to attend an interview with my son.
+I am really thankful that such a services as YRIPP exists.”– A parent

-It builds on the success of previous IP programs (eg the Werribee Independent Person Program) but is the first program in Victoria to set up a state wide infrastructure for the provision of Independent Persons.
+YRIPP builds on the success of previous IP programs (e.g. the Werribee Independent Person Program) but is the first program in Victoria to set up a statewide infrastructure for the provision of Independent Persons.
 Through calling a single telephone number, police can be provided with a trained, Independent Person to attend the police station usually within 30 minutes.

 From the same number, the young person in custody can receive free telephone legal advice from a rostered solicitor 24 hours a day, 7 days a week, provided by Victorian Legal Aid.
 Police can also access Independent Third Persons provided by the Office of the Public Advocate